codepath/android_guides/Configuring-a-Parse-Server.md

                                                              }
 ```

-* Check your `_Installation` table to verify that the entries were being saved.
+* Your app if properly configured should register itself with your Parse server.
+Check your `_Installation` table to verify that the entries were being saved.
+Clear your app cache or uninstall the app if an entry in the  `_Installation` table hasn't been added.

-* Make sure your gcm_sender_id is "id:xxxx".
+* Inside your `AndroidManifest.xml` definition, make sure your gcm_sender_id is prefixed with `id:` (i.e. `id:123456`).
 Parse needs to begin with an `id:` to work correctly.

-* Clear your app cache/uninstall the app and verify an entry in the  `_Installation` table gets added.

 * Make sure that your SERVER_URL is set on the client side with a trailing '/'.